gaurangk347/robot-challenge/README.md

 # Robot Challenge

-## Installing required for the project
+## Installation required for the project

 Node.js: https://nodejs.org/en/download/

 ## How to run?

-We can use either npm or yarn to run the project.
+Use either npm or yarn to run the project.

 - npm is installed with Node by default
 - yarn: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable